Complaints Procedure

 • Indication of the type of service to which the complaint refers.

-If the complaint is related to a mediation procedure, it is mandatory to indicate the procedure number assigned by the Conciliation Body Concordia et Ius srl
+If the complaint relates to a mediation procedure, it is mandatory to indicate the procedure number assigned by the Conciliation Body Concordia et Ius srl

-Where the complaint relates to a training course, it is mandatory to indicate the title of the training event, the date and place of actual delivery.
+If the complaint concerns a training course, it is mandatory to indicate the title of the training event, the date, and the location where it was actually delivered.

 • Reasons for the complaint

-If the complaint is related to a mediation procedure, the information provided must guarantee compliance with the confidentiality required by the current legislation on Privacy and by the Regulations of the Conciliation Body Concordia et Ius srl and therefore may not include information or news relating to subjects who took part in the mediation without their formal consent.
+If the complaint concerns a mediation process, the information provided must comply with the confidentiality requirements set forth in the applicable privacy legislation and the Regulations of the Conciliation Body Concordia et Ius srl.
+Therefore, it may not include information or news relating to individuals who participated in the mediation without their formal consent.

 • The requested solution

-• The explicit authorization for the Conciliation Body Concordia et Ius srl to use the information provided in the complaint for the purpose of its definition.
+• The express authorization for the Conciliation Body Concordia et Ius srl to use the information provided in the complaint for the purpose of its resolution.

 The complaint must be submitted in one of the following ways: